 CAPSTONE 4900 VCS Undergraduate Thesis Seminar II: Research and Writing (3)

 PROFPRAC and CAPSTONE are now required for new incoming students beginning in the 2015-16 academic year.

-Transfer students must complete at least 66 credit hours of coursework at the School of the Art Institute of Chicago (SAIC) in order to earn a BA in Visual and Critical Studies degree here.
+Transfer students must complete at least 66 credit hours of coursework at the SAIC in order to earn a BA in Visual and Critical Studies degree here.
 Please look at the breakdown of credits required for minimum residency below:

 Alumni of this program go on to graduate work in the humanities, museum studies, arts administration, art-related law, or pursue careers in communications, teaching, public service, social activism, media production, or journalism.